schdief/moveez/README.md

 # CI/CD with Azure DevOps
 We have switched from Jenkins to Azure DevOps.
 You can find the workspace [here](https://dev.azure.com/Schdieflaw0018/moveez/).
 Within Azure DevOps we are using Azure Pipelines to build and release moveez.
-* The build configuration is done via `azure-build-pipeline.yml` per service.
+The pipeline configuration is done via `azure-pipeline.yml` per service.
-* The release is currently configured in GUI due to [lack of support of release config files](https://dev.azure.com/mseng/AzureDevOpsRoadmap/_workitems/edit/1364226/).
-Nevertheless we already store the release config in `azure-release-pipeline.yaml`.

 ## Code analysis with sonarcloud.io
 We use sonarcloud.io for our static code analysis.
 It is automaticly triggered for all branches as a parallel step to the build.
 The results are published to Azure DevOps and a [dashboard](https://sonarcloud.io/organizations/schdief-github/projects).